 I would.
 I loved Northwestern College.
 I loved my friends, I loved chapel, I loved everything—my general education classes, the classes for my major.
 If anyone is looking for a place where they can develop spiritually and academically and learn techniques and work that is going to help them in the real world, Northwestern is a great choice.

-Connor Butson '14 Research associate, Boehringer Ingelheim Fort Dodge, IA
+Connor Butson '14 Animal technician, Boehringer Ingelheim Vetmedia Inc. Fort Dodge, IA

 Abby Hoekstra '14 Osteopathic doctoral student, Des Moines University Des Moines, IA